 The Art Institute of California—San Diego, a campus of Argosy University

 I learn from my students every day.
 That's what I love most about teaching.
-Mary Broding , Program Coordinator of General Education , The Art Institute of California—San Diego, a campus of Argosy University
+Mary Broding , Program Coordinator , The Art Institute of California—San Diego, a campus of Argosy University

 Was there a defining moment when you knew you were destined to become a creative professional?